A Song of Ice and Fire fandom: Westeros.org

 Linda Antonsson, Elio M. García and George R.R.
 Martin in 2015.

 Sweden-based fans Elio M. García Jr. and Linda Antonsson run one of the main Ice and Fire fansites, Westeros.org, which they established in 1999.
 The site had about 17 thousand registered members in 2012.
 Martin himself has checked with García (whom The New Yorker dubbed a "superfan" with encyclopedic knowledge of Martin's works) to confirm details of his own series, and has referred HBO researchers to García as well.

 The very first fan website and messageboard (as recounted by García, Antonsson, and Martin) was a site called "Dragonstone", which only lasted for about one year between the release of the first novel in 1996, and the site crashed in 1997, never to be rebuilt.
 The creator of "Dragonstone" moved on; however, several of the earliest online fans who had met on the site (Elio García among them) coalesced again to create Westeros.org.

 Though his work at Westeros.org is voluntary, García has been a paid consultant for licensed tie-in merchandise.
 García and Antonsson are Martin's coauthors of a companion book to the series, The World of Ice & Fire (2014).
 Martin had approached the pair about the project in 2008.

 Brotherhood Without Banners

-The Brotherhood Without Banners is an unofficial fan club operating globally.
-George R. R. Martin attends their gatherings on his travels and counts their founders and other longtime members among his good friends.
+The Brotherhood Without Banners is an unofficial fan club with members in several countries.
+George R. R. Martin has attended gatherings of the group during his travels and has maintained friendships with some of its founders and longtime members.